Wa-Gyuto: Chef's Knife with Japanese Style Handle

 Due to the frequent use, customers should be mindful of weight and balance when purchasing a Wa-Gyuto.

-Gyuto can range from 180mm to 300mm usually.
+Gyuto usually range from 180mm to 300mm in 30mm increments.
 The most common for home use is 210mm as this gives the best balance of length and weight for smaller spaces.
 For professional use, 240mm is more common as the extra length helps when breaking down large slabs of meat.

-Additionally, we recommend a 30cm Wa-Gyuto for people who are regularly cutting large slabs of meat or slicing heads of cabbage.
+Additionally, we recommend a 300mm Wa-Gyuto for people who are regularly cutting large slabs of meat or slicing heads of cabbage.
+Sometimes people also own multiple lengths for multiple purposes.

 How to Choose the Blade Materials - Carbon Steel vs Stainless Steel